-But for those who are familiar with accounting software made in Japan (*), those ERP systems seem to be pretty non-user-friendly and inefficient.
+But for those familiar with accounting software made in Japan (*), those ERP systems seem to be pretty non-user-friendly and inefficient.

-I learned that outsourcing companies need to understand the trait of ERP by experience so that they get specific know-how to make it work efficiently.
-Otherwise, they are likely to wind up in requesting clients to raise a fee or cancel the contract in one or two years later.
+I learned that outsourcing companies need to understand the trait of ERP by experience to get specific know-how to make it work efficiently.
+Otherwise, they are likely to wind up requesting clients to raise a fee or cancel the contract one or two years later.

 (*) Such as Yayoi, Kanjo-bugyo, PCA.